mmanav02/ConnectIN_SocialMediaAssist/README.md

 This extension is specifically designed to work with the **app.streaml.app** platform:

 - Receives profile URLs and messages from Streaml
-- Processes LinkedIn and X profiles automatically
+- Processes LinkedIn, X, and Instagram profiles automatically
 - Sends back status updates and completion confirmations
 - Maintains queue of pending operations